peanut butter cookies on wire rack

 There’s nothing like a freshly-baked peanut butter cookie!
 These cookies are low FODMAP, vegan, and packed with peanut butter-y flavor.
 Plus, this recipe is super simple — it’s made in just one bowl with just 8 ingredients.

 I’ve said this before, but I’m not a huge sweets person.
 It’s not because I’m a dietitian either, because dietitians are kinda famous for their love of chocolate (LOL).
-I mean, I like the idea of cookies and cakes, but find most way too sweet for my tastes.
-So finding sweets I love often means making my own—like these vegan peanut butter hemp cookies—and is why both my Eat More Plants Cookbook and my Good For Your Gut book have pretty substantial dessert chapters.
+I mean, I like the idea of cookies and cakes, but most are way too sweet for my tastes.
+So finding sweets I love often means making my own—which is probably why I have so many vegan cookie recipes on the blog.

 One of the other reasons I like cookies is that they come together quickly without too much fuss.
 I am NOT a fussy baker; I leave the croissants and the macarons to the professionals!
 Give me cookies, muffins, and quick breads and I’m a happy camper.